 Sample thought process…

 Meet Mark.
 He was the vice-president of his class as a freshman but became disillusioned with the seedy world of high school politics and never participated in student government again.
 Since his foray into public service ended at age 14, even though his title of VP was impressive, this would make a poor choice to sit atop his list, Mark next turned his attention to the mock trial and tennis teams, both of which he continued through his senior year.
-In fact, as a junior, his team qualified for the National High School Mock Trail Championship and he plans to continue debate into college.
+In fact, as a junior, his team qualified for the National High School Mock Trail Championship.
+Further, he plans to continue debate into college.
 As a senior, Mark is on the varsity tennis team—he’s not talented enough to be NCAA material but is interested in joining a club team.

-As we help Mark decide how to order these three activities let’s review some important considerations.
+As we help Mark decide how to order these three activities, let’s review some important considerations.
 We are looking to give preference for activities that…

 - You plan to continue in college.